jonasraoni/article-importer-plugin/README.md

 # OJS Article Importer Plugin
-Plugin to import A++ and JATS articles into OJS 3.2.1 or newer
+Plugin to import A++ and JATS articles up to OJS 3.3.0

 ## Requirements